IndigoMad/Multiplexed-transcriptional-reporter/README.md

 # Multiplexed-transcriptional-reporter
-This repository contains the quantified data and processing scripts (MATLAB) of Literature "Temporal analysis of mammalian genetic circuits using multiplexed transcriptional imaging".
+This repository contains the quantified data and processing scripts (MATLAB) of literature "Temporal analysis of mammalian genetic circuits using multiplexed transcriptional imaging".

 The **figure_scripts** folder contains the scripts for create figure from the data.
 Other folders contains quantified data and processing scripts of different datasets.